-When you email the Company (via the “Contact Us” page), or using the Live Chat feature, a person may be requested to provide some additional personal data, like their name or email address.
+When our clients email the Company (via the “Contact Us” page), or using the Live Chat feature, a person may be requested to provide some additional personal data, like their name or email address.
 Such data will be used to respond to their query and verify their identity.
 Emails are stored on our standard internal contact systems which are secure and cannot be accessed by unauthorised external parties.

 Raising a concern

-- keeping your information secure;
+- keeping their information secure;

-- holds inaccurate information about you;
+- holds inaccurate information about them;

-- has disclosed information about you;
+- has disclosed information about them;

 - has collected information for one reason and is using it for something else;